WallStreetMojo

 Career #3 – Environment Actuary

-Businesses today are continuously getting impacted by the environmental instabilities and the ever-fluctuating government’s answer to it.
-As the companies risk ambassador, these developments are of great interest to actuaries.
+Businesses today are continuously impacted by environmental instabilities and the ever-fluctuating government's answer to them.
+As the company's risk ambassador, these developments interest actuaries greatly.
 The variations in climate have implications on other lines of business as well.

 Responsibilities